My Plantiful Cooking

 Ingredients needed like rice, carrot, tom yum paste, garlic, chilies, and green onion.

-• Vegetables - You can use other veggies such as corn kernels, chopped mushrooms, French beans, or frozen vegetable mix.
+• Vegetables - You can swap in other vegetables, including frozen vegetable mix, chopped mushrooms, French beans, or bell peppers.

 Cooked chiles, garlic, kaffir lime leaves, and tom yum paste in a cast iron skillet.

-Heat some oil in a non-stick pan.
-Add garlic, chilies, kaffir lime leaves, and tom yum paste.
-Saute for a minute until fragrant.
+Step 1: Heat some oil in a pan, then add garlic, chilies, kaffir lime leaves, and tom yum paste.
+Sauté until fragrant, around 1 minute.

 Cooked carrots in a cast iron skillet on a folded white teacloth with a tablespoon and soy sauce beside.